| FTH(1) | General Commands Manual | FTH(1) |

 history-lineno

-( -- n)history-next
+( -- n )history-next

-( -- line)history-prev
+( -- line )history-prev

-( -- line)(?)do ... (+)loop
+( -- )(?)do ... (+)loop, begin

-begin ... while ... repeat
+begin ... while ... repeat,

-provides each ... end-each
+fth provides each ... end-each

-loops for arrays and similar
+and map ... end-map loops for arrays and similar

 objects.